 It is easy to change the size and speed of a shape after it has first been created.
-If the display above the wheels is showing Spread and Offset rather than Size/Speed, press softkey E to select [Adjust Speed and Size].
+If the display above the wheels is showing Spread and Offset rather than Size/Speed, press softkey E to select [Adjust Speed, Size and Phase].

-- 1> Control the speed of the shape using the left hand wheel. - 2> Control the size of the shape using the right hand wheel. - 3> The size and speed is shown above the wheels on the display.
+- 1> Control the speed of the shape using the left hand wheel. - 2> Control the size of the shape using the middle wheel. - 3> The size and speed is shown above the wheels on the display.